More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 If you have astigmatism, it means that your eye is oval-shaped instead of perfectly round—more like a football than a basketball.
 Astigmatism contributes to blurred vision so we need to correct it.

 ICL itself doesn’t correct astigmatism.
-However, Dr. Maloney can usually correct mild astigmatism easily when he performs the ICL surgery, by carefully placing the incisions used to place the lens.
+However, Dr. Maloney and Dr. Shamie can usually correct mild astigmatism easily when they perform the ICL surgery, by carefully placing the incisions used to place the lens.
 If the astigmatism is more severe, it can usually be corrected with a laser touch-up after the ICL surgery.
-A nice feature of the ICL is that Dr. Maloney can combine it with LASIK in order to give great correction for those with moderate to severe nearsightedness and astigmatism.
+A nice feature of the ICL is that Dr. Maloney and Dr. Shamie can combine it with LASIK in order to give great correction for those with moderate to severe nearsightedness and astigmatism.

 Schedule a Consultation today!
 Find out if you are a candidate by calling or emailing today.